 As demonstrated by the need to review the compensation of officers and to make other important decisions, the board of directors should meet regularly.
 The corporation's bylaws should contain provisions on board meetings, such as the required notice for meetings, the quorum requirement for meetings, the number of votes required for board approval, actions by unanimous written consent, and actions by committee.
-The Corporations Code sets forth requirements for many of these items, and default provisions that apply if the bylaws are silent on these issues. $\ensuremath{^9}$
+The Corporations Code sets forth requirements for many of these items, and default provisions that apply if the bylaws are silent on these issues.9

 Similarly, directors and officers should ensure compliance with various recordkeeping requirements.
-For public benefit corporations, these include the duty to keep the following records:
+10 For public benefit corporations, these include the duty to keep the following records:

-- Minutes of board meetings and other proceedings; - Current copies of the articles of incorporation and bylaws; - Membership lists (name, address, and type of membership); and - Adequate and correct financial and other records.
+- Current copies of the articles of incorporation and bylaws; - Minutes of board meetings, committee board meetings, and the proceedings of its members; - Membership lists (name, address, and type of membership); - Adequate and correct financial and records of account;